Republic Poly graduate, 29, eyes return to career in aviation sector

 Ms Rina said: "I want to upskill and put myself in a position to make a strong contribution to Singapore's aviation industry.
 I know it's taken a big hit, but it is temporary.
 It will get back to what it was," she said.

-Education Minister Chan Chun Sing, who gave the keynote address at RP's School of Engineering graduation ceremony on Wednesday, reiterated the importance of lifelong learning.
+Education Minister Chan Chun Sing, who gave the keynote address at RP's School of Engineering graduation ceremony yesterday, reiterated the importance of lifelong learning.

 "Be open to learning new skills and make the best use of resources and opportunities available for continual learning," he said.